AndyBoWu/claude-usage-tracker/README.md

 - **🤖 Model Breakdown**: Track usage by model (Sonnet 4, Opus 4, etc.)
 - **📈 Projections**: Daily and monthly cost estimates based on your usage
 - **🖥️ Menu Bar Widget**: Real-time usage display in macOS menu bar
+- **☁️ iCloud Sync**: NEW!
+Sync usage data across multiple Macs
+- **🔄 Multi-Mac Support**: NEW!
+Reconcile and view combined usage from all your devices
-- **🔧 Zero Dependencies**: Uses only Python standard library
+- **🔧 Zero Dependencies**: Uses only Python standard library for core features
 - **⚡ Fast**: Analyzes thousands of conversations in seconds

 ## 🚀 Quick Start

-### macOS App (Recommended)
+### macOS Menu Bar App (Recommended)

-Download the latest DMG from the [Releases page](https://github.com/AndyBoWu/claude-usage-tracker/releases) and drag to Applications.
+Download the latest installer from the [Releases page](https://github.com/AndyBoWu/claude-usage-tracker/releases):
+- **ClaudeUsageTracker-MenuBar-1.0.0.dmg** - Drag to Applications
+- **ClaudeUsageTracker-MenuBar-1.0.0.pkg** - Double-click to install

+The app runs in your menu bar and includes full iCloud sync support.

 **Important**: See [MACOS_INSTALLATION.md](MACOS_INSTALLATION.md) for security warning workaround on first launch.